 Loading...

-Santa Cruz is home to some of the world's most iconic surf breaks: Steamer Lane, Pleasure Point, The Hook, and of course, Mavericks.
-Whether you're a beginner catching your first waves at Cowell's or an experienced surfer charging Steamer Lane on a big day, surf-specific strength training can dramatically improve your performance and enjoyment in the water.
+Santa Cruz is home to some of the world's most iconic surf breaks.
+Whether you're catching your first waves at Cowell's or charging Steamer Lane on a big day, surf-specific strength training changes how long and how well you surf.
+This is how we program it at Mavericks Fitness.

 You spend 85-90% of your surf session paddling: out to the lineup, into waves, and repositioning between sets.
-Strong shoulders, lats, and core allow you to paddle efficiently and maintain power throughout long sessions.
+Strong shoulders, lats, and core let you paddle efficiently and maintain power through long sessions.

-Squats, lunges, single-leg work, rotational core exercises • 45 minutes
+Squats, lunges, single-leg work, rotational core.
+45 minutes.

 Builds paddling strength and lat development.
 Progress from assisted to weighted.